 When you receive treatment for work addiction at Priory, you will embark upon a tailored addiction treatment plan delivered by our specialist psychiatrists and therapists.

-Free addiction assessment at your nearest Priory hospital or clinic
+Free addiction assessment at your nearest Priory hospital

 If you feel a compulsive urge to work, you may often find that you feel physically exhausted.
 Working long hours or working until the early hours of the morning is common with work addiction, which can have a negative impact on your closest relationships and your social life, particularly if you don’t take holiday leave for an extended period.